OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 ```

 [//]: # (mention why we do this)
-This will disable the ApCli device which is used to wirelessly connect to the internet.
+This will disable the ApCli device which is used to wirelessly connect to an existing router.
 Press `ESC` and type `:wq` to save and exit.

-Restart the Wi-Fi network to apply your saved changes:
+Restart the WiFi network to apply your saved changes:
 ```
 wifi
 ```